ShashikantBharti/simple-to-do-list/README.md

 This is a simple to-do list application built with React and TypeScript.
 It allows users to add, complete, and delete tasks.

+Check out the live demo of the application [here](https://your-live-demo-link).

 ## Features

 - Add new tasks